-

 - Failing to stop for a school bus (second conviction)

-Penalties for Drivers Younger than 21
+Penalties for Minor Drivers

 The Texas Department of Public Safety can also suspend or revoke your driver license or driving privileges if you fail to appear or default in payment of a traffic fine or a non-traffic violation fine.
-Keep in mind the DPS could also cancel the license of those younger than 18 if parental authorization is withdrawn.

 There are many more reasons, not necessarily related to traffic tickets, why the state could pull your driving privileges; check the TX Driver Handbook for a full list.
 These include non-driving, alcohol-related sanctions.
-For specifics, check out the handbook’s section titles Zero Tolerance for Minors.
+For specifics, check out the handbook's section titles Zero Tolerance Law for Minors.

 Penalties for Texas Commercial Drivers